patdie421/no.slot.clock-neo/nsc-v3/ns-clock-neo/README.md

-Designed for Apple IIc 4100 who was equiped with memory expension card.
+Designed for the Apple IIc 4100 equipped with a memory expansion card.
+Allows the NSC to be positioned under the card.